The Birth of the NATO Watch Strap – A History of the NATO Strap and Post WWII watches

 NSN 6645-99-527-7059 (Strap,Nylon/Leather,Wrist Watch DEF STAN 66-15 (PART 2)) illustrates the Specification for a brown RAF strap.
 This is the Kitchener style strap from WWI.

 These brown combination leather straps were the standard RAF strap from the early 1970’s until the 1992.
 Therefore, a properly dressed Gen 1.
 RAF Seiko Chrononometer should sport one of these rare Kitchener NATO straps.

 From the earliest time at which men fought in organised companies, the corps have possessed some sort of insignia visible over all the field of battle, serving as a rallying point for the men of the corps and as an indication of the position of the leaders.

 All military Regiments have had ribbon and patch colours based on their battle flag or colours.

-Variations in colour for NATO straps derived from another military tradition, that of stable belts.
+Variations in colour for one piece nylon and NATO straps derived from another military tradition, that of stable belts.

 Originally, stable belts were worn by the cavalry in the working dress they used for stable duties, but in the 1950s they spread to all branches of the armed forces, adding a splash of colour and individuality to the khaki working uniforms.
 Initially they were resisted by many senior officers, who saw them as too individualistic, but due to Regimental rivalry they soon became accepted throughout the forces.